40 Most Forgotten Camping Items (Don’t Leave Them Behind)

 34. Umbrella

-There’s nothing quite like sipping a hot cup of coffee or tea as the sun rises over your campsite.
-Don’t forget your favourite brew.
+Few things beat that first hot coffee or tea as the sun rises over your campsite.

 36. Toothbrush and Toothpaste